Neubauer-Group/UFOManager/README.md

     --object_library.py
     ...
 ```
 For metadata.json, some basic information is required.
-You can see the requirements in [example](https://github.com/Neubauer-Group/UFOManager/blob/main/metadata.json).
+You can see the requirements in [this example](https://github.com/Neubauer-Group/UFOManager/blob/main/metadata.json).
 For author information in `metadata.json`, affiliation and contact are optional, but at least one contact is needed.
 It also requires a reference to an associated publication (either an [arxiv](https:://arxiv.org) Id or a `DOI`) that contains the necessary physics details and validation.

 ### Usage
 After everything being set up, you can download `Uploadv2.py` or `Uploadv3.py`, put it in your current working directory and execute it.
 The Upload function provides developers with 5 choices: